Until the middle of 2025, if you wanted to bet on sports from New Zealand, whether

 get more choice with the regular sites while saving on currency conversion fees with

 the top brands that we recommended at one time.
+But that’s now in the past.

 However, June 2025 has brought about big legal changes to both New Zealand sports